BeyondQuality/beyondquality/README.md

 - [Maryia Tuleika](https://www.linkedin.com/in/maryia-tuleika/)

-If you want to participate, here's the github where most of the work will be done: https://github.com/sharovatov/beyondquality/
+If you want to participate, here's our [GitHub page](https://github.com/sharovatov/beyondquality/).